KushalxStha/html-css-js-projects/README.md

 # HTML, CSS, and JavaScript Mini Projects

 Welcome to the HTML, CSS, and JavaScript Mini Projects repository!
-This collection houses 50 small-scale projects designed to enhance skills in web development.
+This collection houses 50 small-scale projects done to enhance skills in web development.
 Each project utilizes HTML, CSS, and JavaScript to create interactive and visually appealing web elements.

 ## Project List: